 1. Explore on horseback

-On horseback, you can traverse the island’s beaches, trails, and back roads, as well as some of the shorter beaches.
+On horseback, you can traverse the island’s trails and back roads, as well as some of the shorter beaches.
 Your best bet for finding a tour is to ask your accommodations to hook you up, as there are only a handful of guides on the island (and none have official websites).
-Horseback riding costs about 80 BRL per hour.

 2. Go dolphin watching